 Scientists barely know what's out there.
 If you live in a watery place and happen to have a hobby or profession for microbiology, consider sampling these environments.

-The rest of us can help by spreading the word!
-Scientists listen to citizens who share compelling observations.
-If you see something fungal in the watery environments, take a picture, share it to iNaturalist, tweet about it, etc. You can also help by simply extending the conversation beyond its niche researchers.
+Scientists want compelling observations from pros and citizens alike.
+If you see something fungal in the watery environments, take a picture, then share it.
 All fungi-lovers and environmentalists should acknowledge fungal marine life.

 2. Study the activity of underwater mushrooms.

 What percentage of these fungi are active?
-Studying their active metabolites and tracing them to a specific fungal origin to research their chemical influence on the ecosystem is also vital.
-It's possible that the easy-to-find fungi aren't the most biochemically active, and reversely those that have gone undocumented may serve a critical contribution.
+Studying their active metabolites and tracing them to a specific fungal origin is important.
+Then, researching their chemical influence on the ecosystem is also vital.
+It's possible that easy-to-find fungi aren't the most biochemically active.
+Reversely, those that have gone undocumented may serve a critical contribution.

 3. Build genomic resources.

 Cassie reminds us that researchers can only do so much with novel organisms.
 As mentioned above, we have a hard time adding them to the fungal tree of life.
 The sequences that have been done are incomplete, and researchers are having to work with a fraction of the 250 base pairs in their DNA.